RicardoKers/SaveMqttData/README.md

 - MQTT data collection
 - Downsampling per topic, with immediate or periodic saving
+- In-memory caching of the entire data file for efficient resource usage
 - Data retention to keep file sizes manageable
-- Concurrent read/write protection
 - Two optional servers for queries: WebSocket and REST
 - Argon2 passkey-based security

-Feel free to monitor logs, adjust `sampling_interval` and `retention_days` as needed, and integrate the collected data into your automation or analytics workflow.